Dillon Heatherington: International play

 Heatherington played with Team Canada at the 2013 IIHF World U18 Championships, winning a gold medal.
 He was selected to play for Team Canada's junior team at the 2015 World Junior Ice Hockey Championship and won the gold medal in a close 5–4 win over Russia.

+In December 2023, Heatherington was selected to join Team Canada for the 2023 Spengler Cup.
+Canada advanced to the tournament semifinals, but lost to Dynamo Pardubice.